sdurz/sdurz-me/_posts/2021-03-23-multiple-git-accounts.md

 $ ssh-keygen -t rsa -b 2048
 ```

-You will be prompted to enter a passphrease for the newly created key, you can leave it blank if will:
+You will be prompted to enter a passphrease for the newly created key, you can leave it blank if you will:
 ```bash
 $ ssh-keygen
 Generating public/private rsa key pair.